douden/test_book_from_template/book/readme_manual.md

 Following are some examples with different colors, with the two code options next to each other, followed by the two results.

-A special case is a new class for the general admonition: `no-title`.
+A special feature is a new class for existing admonitions: `no-title`.
 This suppresses printing of the title, even if the title is given.
+For the named color admonitions this happens automatically if no title is given.

 **General admonition**